Clavus/EnderPearlRevamp/README.md

 ---------
 You can only have on mark per type of block.
 However, you can mark different types of blocks to created a personal teleportation network.
 Some blocks with metadata (wool, logs, stone brick, sandstone) are also considered distinct.

+If your teleport fails, your thrown pearl falls back on the ground as an item.

 By default, you do not teleport instantly when your pearl hits a block, but instead you start spinning.
 While spinning there is a chance you drop a few items from your inventory.

 Configuration